confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 * The query is a push query with a limit clause, and the limit has been reached
 * The query is a push query that has been terminated

-We may want to introduce a limit to the number of rows that may be returned from these `executeQuery()` methods, in order to decrease the likelihood of running out of memory.

-For `BatchedQueryResult`, the `columnNames()` and `columnTypes()` methods are not strictly necessary as this same information is contained in `Row` and (unlike the `StreamedQueryResult`) the rows are returned at the same time as the query result object itself.
-I think it's nice to have them for purposes of consistency but we remove them if others think the additional methods are redundant.
+Similar to the `streamQuery()` methods above, push queries issued via this method default to using `auto.offset.reset=earliestt`
+(as a consequence of using the new `/query-stream` endpoint), which is a departure from the old REST API and the ksqlDB CLI.

 ### Insert values

 A method to insert one row at a time:
 ```
   /**
-   * Insert a single row into the relevant stream/table.
+   * Inserts a row into a ksqlDB stream.
    *
+   * <p>The {@code CompletableFuture} will be failed if a non-200 response is received from the
+   * server, or if the server encounters an error while processing the insertion.
+   *
-   * @param streamName name of stream/table.
+   * @param streamName name of the target stream
    * @param row the row to insert.
+Keys are column names and values are column values.
-   * @return a future that completes once the request has been processed.
+   * @return a future that completes once the server response is received
    */
   CompletableFuture<Void> insertInto(String streamName, KsqlObject row);
 ```